nataliatesarova/project-four/README.md

 People who love cooking and want to share their favorite recipes.
 Folks who want to learn more about cooking and try new things in the kitchen.
-Those who want ideas for yummy and exciting dishes to make.
+Those who want ideas for how to make delicious and exciting dishes.

 What We Aim For: